Ford Fans And Owners Filled The 2019 Route 66 Mother Road Festival

 “I remember going to car shows with my own Dad,” Todd added.
 “I want my son to know about these vintage vehicles and appreciate them the way I do.
 And, if he wants to build a car when he’s old enough, I’ll be there helping him out every minute.”

-Quickly becoming a favorite competition at the festival, the Miss Mother Road contest attracted several ladies who live the pin-up lifestyle.
-Miss Aurora Borealis was the winner, with Miss Ruby Steele taking home the Miss Route 66 title, and Miss Molly Mayhem earning Miss Route 66 accolades.
+Quickly becoming a favorite pageant at the festival, the Miss Mother Road contest attracted several ladies who live the pin-up lifestyle.
+Miss Aurora Borealis was the Mother Road Champion, with Miss Ruby Steele taking home the Miss Route 66 (first runner-up) title.
+Miss Molly Mayhem was the third winner of the weekend as Miss Route 55 (second runner-up.)

 Around 3pm on Saturday, the smoke began to roll out from Washington Street as the burnout contest got underway.
 Spectators quickly gathered to cheer for their favorites.
 It didn’t take long for the smell of burnt rubber to overtake the area.
 The winner was a local, Billy Reese, with his 1988 Chevy S-10.
 Jimmy Dixon, Pana, Illinois, was the runner-up in his 1975 pick-up truck.